 What to tell your stylist: "Tell your stylist you want it cut to a center parting and to only layer the front (if you have fine hair) or minimal layers in the back (if you have thick hair).
 Ask to use a razor around the front for lots of movement and texture without losing weight."

 How to style it at home: "Blow-dry your hair smooth with an R+Co Round Brush ($90), a shine serum, and a dryer with a concentrated nozzle attachment.
-After each piece is dry, blow-dry over it with the cool shot for added shine.
 If needed, an iron to polish the ends."

 Long, Bouncy Layers

 Who wears it: Gabrielle Union and Miranda Kerr

 Why it's good for a round face: "The movement and texture below the face draw the eye downward while the bouncy volume at the crown works to lengthen your face."